aerplejn/slsproject/README.md

 ## Installation
 1. Edit `config.mk` to match your local setup (slstatus is installed into the `/usr/local` namespace by default).
-2. Run the following command to build and install slstatus (if necessary, as root): make clean install
+2. Run the following command to build and install slstatus (if necessary, as root): **make clean install**

 3. ## Running slstatus
-See the man page for details.
+See the main page for details.

 ## Configuration
 slstatus can be customized by creating a custom `config.h` and (re)compiling the source code.
 This keeps it fast, secure, and simple.